Joycejlee00/AnimeRoulette/README.md

          * The romance genre has love as the main goal that is to be achieved.
 This does not necessarily include a certain love interest (e.i: Frozen)
          > <p size="5"> e.i:  Fruits Basket
       * Seinen: `.seinen`
-         * Unlike Josei, the Seinen genre is catered toward young male adults
+         * The Seinen genre is more for young adult men
          > <p size="5"> e.i:  Code Geass
       * Shoujo: `.shoujo`
-         * Unlike Josei, where the genre is catered more towards young adult women; Shoujo genre is catered more towards young (Middle to High school) girls
+         * Unlike Josei, where the genre for young adult women; the Shoujo genre is more towards young (Middle to High school) girls
          > <p size="5"> e.i:  Kimi ni Todoke
       * Shounen: `.shounen`
          * Shounen genre is simply a mix of action and adventure
          > <p size="5"> e.i:  Boruto
       * Slice of Life: `.slicelife`
          * Slice of Life genres are mostly slow/medium paced.
-Unlike action or adventure, this genre is more about a character's day to day life without a set plot
+This genre is more about a character's day to day life without a set plot
          > <p size="5"> e.i:  Free!
       * Sports: `.sports`
             * Sports genre usually includes some type of sport in the show/movie